ttngocthao/paul-project/src/pages/index.md

   role: Welder - Artist - Founder
   story:
     - block:
-        - paragraph: I'm a time served professional welder.
+        - paragraph: I'm a time served professional welder in the UK.
 I completed my apprenticeship in a shipbuilding environment and have worked on various projects related to heavy engineering and construction all my working life.
-        - paragraph: "There's something of a tradition among welders to make \"Trade art\", often from spare metal parts and materials left over from work projects, Not to be left out, I started fashioning chain into candlesticks.
-After giving them away as gifts to friends it became obvious they were popular and I kept get requests to make more. "
+        - paragraph: There's something of a tradition among welders to make "Trade art", often from spare metal parts and materials left over from work projects, Not to be left out, I started fashioning chain into chain candle holders and called them Chaindlesticks.
+After giving them away as gifts to friends in the UK, it became obvious they were popular and I kept getting requests to make more chain candle holders!
       image: 322286_115025351941888_1226229952_o.jpg
     - block:
-        - paragraph: I've invested in a small workshop and now am in a position to make stock and take commissions for anyone with personal ideas for an original product.
+        - paragraph: I've invested in a small workshop and now am in a position to make more chain candle holders and take commissions for anyone with personal ideas for an original product made from steel chain in the UK.
       image: 291089_115028911941532_35637611_o.jpg
 products:
   productList: